Wednesday, April 10, 2019

 On our way from Hobart to Port Arthur on 29 March, we made a detour to the Tasman Bay National Park Lookout Point after sighting the signboard.
 Together with a sizable number of passing tourists, we had a good view of the bay and the southeast coastline of Tasmania.

 The next day, we left Hobart for Bicheno.
 Along the way, we spotted this breathtaking coastline called Spiky Beach.
-Beside one other car who stopped by, we had the beach all for ourselves.
+Beside one other car which stopped nearby, we had the beach all for ourselves.
 We spent some time roaming around and enjoying the fabulous views and ambience.

-Unfortunately, time was not on our side, we had to move on and had to missed some of the surprises that this winery could have offered.
+Unfortunately, time was not on our side, we had to move on and had to miss some of the surprises that this winery could have offered.

-In a tour, one could never see, taste and smell every good thing that a place could offer.
+In a tour, one could never see, taste and smell every good thing that a place could offer in just one trip.
 That's the reason why some people go back again and again to the same old place sometimes.

 In Bicheno, we did not expect to see the blowhole and penguins had we not been alerted by the signboards we saw as we drove around (Read here).